Felix Chung: Legislative Councillor

 He was invited by the Liberal Party honorary chairman James Tien to join the party in 2009.
 In the 2012 Legislative Council election, he challenged again in the same constituency against Henry Tan, CEO and president of Luen Thai Holdings, after Leung announced her retirement.
 He defeated Tan by 1,076 votes and took back the constituency for the Liberals.
 He became the vice-chairman after the election.
 When both James Tien and Selina Chow stepped down as party leader and chair, Chung was nominated to be the party vice-chairman on 1 December 2014.

 He engaged in a debate with Chief Executive Leung Chun-ying over Leung's "appropriately proactive" economic policies on newspaper in 2015.
 He thought that Leung abandoning the "positive non-interventionism" for "appropriately proactive" policies was worrisome, in which the "visible hand" would "go beyond the line".

 He retained his seat in the 2016 Legislative Council election by winning more than 75 percent of the votes.
 After the election, he succeeded the retiring Vincent Fang to become the leader of the Liberal Party.

 He is also a member of the Advisory Committee on Textile & Clothing Industries, a director of the Chinese Manufacturers' Association of Hong Kong and a director of Hong Kong Brand Development Council.
 He was also a member of the 9th Guangdong Provincial Committee of the Chinese People's Political Consultative Conference in 1998.
 He has also been member of the Election Committee since 2006.

+In the 2021 LegCo election, Chung became one of the two defeated incumbents after winning only 82 votes, half of votes received by his challenger Sunny Tan, thus ending his nine years of tenure.
+He stayed as the party leader until the next May, when he was succeeded by Tommy Cheung.